 Occasionally, students may experience extended personal, medical or other problems which make it difficult to attend class.
 DLC allows a student under such circumstances to take a Leave of Absence (LOA) from the program up to 60 days.
 An LOA must be requested in writing by the student and must be approved by the Campus Director.

-Students are reminded that textbooks and other written material fall under the US copyright laws.
-A reminder of this law is posted above the photocopier at DLC and staff will not copy written material that exceeds the law.
+Textbooks and other written material fall under US copyright laws.
+A reminder of this mandate is posted above the photocopier at DLC.
+Staff will not copy written material that in any way exceeds the limitation of those copyright laws.